raka747/CS7641notes/Supervised Learning 6 - Support Vector Machines.md

 ```

 Namely that the sum of alpha for each label minus the half the sum of the product of their alphas and labels.

+Once you have solved the quadratic programming problem you can retrieve based on w = \sum_i {\alpha_iy_ix_i}. b can be easily recovered by plugging in an x and y with the w.

+Most of the alaphas are 0 in practice.
+This ends up meaning that many of the input vectors do not matter.
+Hence the name that the machine only needs a few support vectors (the ones with non-zero alphas).

 ## Optimal Seperator